AxC1271/StenoKey/README.md

 # Steno-Key

 ## 📖 Introduction
 Welcome to the Steno-Key project!
 This is a custom project that I've wanted to make for a while because I've always been fascinated by stenography keyboards and the high WPMs that people can achieve with it.
+This README serves as an introduction to stenography keyboards, the design process with making one from scratch, and eventually a demonstration of the keyboard working.

 ## 🛠️ Design Approach

-### ⚡ Power Regulator Circuit

-### 🔲 STM32F103C8T6 MCU

 ## 🧩 PCB Layout